-With an address in Marion, Ohio, Community Care and Rehabilitation is one of a mere two available facilities in the area.
-This nursing home was given an overall score of F. This place is about as bad as it gets.
-In spite of all this, this nursing home did just fine in our inspections category, which you can read more about below.
+With an address in Marion, Ohio, Community Care and Rehabilitation is one of five available nursing homes in this area.
+This is a subpar facility, with an overall grade of D. Keep in mind that Marion received a city grade of B-, so should consider some other options in the city as well.
+In spite of all this, this facility did just fine in our inspections category, which you can read more about below.

 Get our free e-book to learn all about your senior care options.